STEMinar series about the inside story of the Massachusetts robotics industry

 Colin Angle, CEO and cofounder of iRobot: iRobot has hit the home run of robotics with its robotic vacuum, but it didn’t start out building robots for the home.
 Learn the story of iRobot’s many different robot ideas before they developed the Roomba, and what Colin sees for humans and robots in the future.

 Colin Angle was interviewed by Jeralmi Canela, a junior at the Dearborn STEM Academy in Roxbury.

 How to turn your robotics idea into a start-up

 Helen Greiner, an innovator and robotics expert for the U.S. Army who helped start a number of robotics companies: Helen has done more to bring robots into the mainstream of our lives than perhaps any other entrepreneur.
 She dates her love of robots back to a childhood infatuation with R2-D2.
 Learn what inspired her to get into robotics, the experiences she has had and what advice she has for those getting into the field.

 Helen Greiner was interviewed by Elizabeth Garcia, a rising senior at the Roxbury Preparatory Charter School in Roxbury.

 Marc Raibert, founder of Boston Dynamics: Marc has developed advanced robots that can gallop like a cheetah, negotiate 10 inches of snow, walk upright on two legs and even open doors and deliver packages.
 You’ve seen the videos.
 Now learn how Marc and his team came up with a unique approach to overcoming hurdles and what shapes robots will take in the future.

-Marc Raibert will be interviewed by Shayan Jeanty, a rising senior at Canton High School in Canton MA.
+Marc Raibert was interviewed by Shayan Jeanty, a rising senior at Canton High School in Canton MA.

-Robot Stories is co-produced by MassRobotics and the Innovation Institute at the MassTech Collaborative.
+Robot Stories was co-produced by MassRobotics and the Innovation Institute at the MassTech Collaborative.